CatarinaPita/SML5202-2021-Catarina/page3.md

 <p lang="es">No <u>se la</u> compres.
 (Don't buy it)</p>

-<p>If the verb is also reflexive, in a positive imperative the reflexive pronoun is attached to the end of the verb first, followed by the direct object pronoun.</p>
+<p style="color:Black">If the verb is also reflexive, in a positive imperative the reflexive pronoun is attached to the end of the verb first, followed by the direct object pronoun.</p>

 <ul>
  <li><p lang="es"><strong>Ejemplo:</strong></p></li>